 Growth and population projections for the affected area.
-Yes Maybe No a) Is the agency's terring surrounding area experience any sign change or developed 5-10 years? spected to dificant population Х b) Will population cha impact on the subje needs and demand ect agency's service Х c) Will projected grow change in the agend boundary? • Х a) Anticipated growth: The City of South San Francisco is the land use authority within city boundaries, while San Mateo County is the land use authority for unincorporated areas in the City's SOI.
+Yes Maybe No a) Is the agency's territory or surrounding area expected to experience any significant population change or development over the next 5-10 years? х b) Will population changes have an impact on the subject agency's service needs and demands? Х c) Will projected growth require a change in the agency's service boundary? Х a) Anticipated growth: The City of South San Francisco is the land use authority within city boundaries, while San Mateo County is the land use authority for unincorporated areas in the City's SOI.
 The City is currently in the process of updating their general plan, which was last adopted in 1999.
-The current population of the city is 66,105 as estimated by the US Census.
+The current population of the City is 66,105 as estimated by the US Census.
 This is an increase of approximately 4,000 residents from 2010.
 The Metropolitan Transportation Commission estimates that the City will grow to 76,950 residents by 2030.
 However, per the California Department of Finance, the City's population decreased by 0.9% in 2021 over the previous year.